 - Links with local and international schools (Church Schools Alliance, Melanesia, Spain) - Stories from different cultures - First hand experiences through local visits, theatre, art and artists - Visitors from the local and international community - Being part of Local, National and International fund raising events (Local Food Banks, The Charles Thompson Mission, CAFOD, Christian Aid, Save the Children, UNICEF) - Studies of a different lifestyle including different food, dress, festivals and places of worship.
-(Through RE lessons, Chinese New Year, Spanish Café) - Learning about other cultures when raising money and campaigning for charity - Children are taught to understand the lifestyles and choices made by the variety of different cultures and faiths that exist within the school. - Annual Multi-Cultural week, which focusses on a specific theme e.g. Refugees & Gender Equality
+(Through RE lessons, Chinese New Year, Spanish Café) - Learning about other cultures when raising money and campaigning for charity - Children are taught to understand the lifestyles and choices made by the variety of different cultures and faiths that exist within the school. - Multi-Cultural and diversity awareness running through our curriculum